 The first thing to do is to research which types of kitchens are most used for selling the food you will be basing your business on; this will serve to narrow down the list of mobile kitchen equipment and components to something that is more manageable for you to realistically research in depth and contrast and compare.

-The type of food you will be offering will also lead you to consider your storage and refrigeration requirements.
+The type of food you will be offering is step on in how to start a food truck because it will lead you to consider your storage and refrigeration requirements.
 If you are selling ice cream or frozen yogurts, you are going to need a lot of refrigeration capacity, but a lot less will be needed if you are going to be cooking burgers all day.

 How much actual cooking will be required?